Integrate Zapp Unique Coupon Upload

 This integration lets you import your pre-generated coupon codes into Optimizely Data Platform (ODP) to use in your campaigns.
-You can use different coupon codes for various campaigns, segments, and can even assign a unique code based on a customer attribute, including assigning coupon codes exclusively to repeat customers.
+You can use different coupon codes for various campaigns and audiences.
+You can assign a unique code based on a customer attribute, including assigning coupon codes exclusively to repeat customers.

-- Track which coupon codes have been assigned to your customers.
+• Track which coupon codes were assigned to your customers.

-- Give your Support Team insights into which coupon codes have been given to customers.
+• Give your Support Team insights into which coupon codes were given to customers.

 This document was updated on 11/23/2020 to reflect recent changes to the app that affect coupon code configuration.
-If you set up a campaign using coupon codes prior to this date, please update your campaign with our new method described below.
+If you set up a campaign using coupon codes prior to this date, update your campaign with the new method.

 Requirements

-- Check that the Google Sheet has been edited in the past 30 days.
+• Check that the Google Sheet was edited in the past 30 days.

-- Use codes which have never been previously imported to ODP.
+• Use codes that were not previously imported to ODP.

 Configure Zapp Unique Coupon Upload

-- Go to App Directory > Unique Coupon Upload > Install App.
+1. Go to Data Setup > App Directory > Unique Coupon Upload > Install App.

-- Go to Settings > Authorize to give ODP access to the required Google Sheets APIs.
+2. Go to Settings > Authorize to give ODP access to the required Google Sheets APIs.
 You should designate a single Google user for this purpose.
-Make sure that all coupon sheets are shared with this designated user so as to prevent new ODP users from having to re-authenticate to access new sheets.
+Make sure the coupon sheets are shared with this designated user so as to prevent new ODP users from having to re-authenticate to access new sheets.

 Import coupons